escuccim/Sitemap/README.md

 $ composer require escuccim/Sitemap
 ```

+# Add to app.php config file.

+# Run the migrations

+# Is that it?

 ## Usage

 This package contains its own routes, controllers, models and views and migrations so should work out of the box.
 The admin will be located at /sitemapadmin and the sitemap for static pages as controlled by the admin will be at /sitemap/pages.
 I personally have a sitemap index at /sitemap which points to other sitemaps which I create by extending the MapController provided by this package with custom views and routes.